buildbot/buildbot/master/docs/manual/installation.rst

     pip install buildbot-slave

-When using ``pip`` to install instead of distribution specific package manangers, e.g. via `apt-get` or `ports`, it is easier to choose exactly which version one wants to use.
-It may however be easier to install via distribution specific package mangers but note that they may provide an earlier version than what is available via `pip`.
+When using ``pip`` to install instead of distribution specific package manangers, e.g. via `apt-get` or `ports`, it is simpler to choose exactly which version one wants to use.
+It may however be easier to install via distribution specific package mangers but note that they may provide an earlier version than what is available via ``pip``.

 Installation From Tarballs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~